Straight to the Point

 The Timberline—or Timberline XL for an additional $300—features an induction cooktop, WiFi connectivity, touchscreen controls, and loads of accessories to make your outdoor cooking life easier.
 Our testers even enjoyed the Timberline’s assembly process, which they cited as “not only easily understood, but also fun.”
 When was the last time you had fun assembling anything?

-During our flank steak test, our reviewers liked the Timberline’s steady temperature and consistent smoke distribution that produced nicely cooked meat with a moderate smoke flavor.
+During our flank steak test, we liked the Timberline’s steady temperature and consistent smoke distribution that produced nicely cooked meat with a moderate smoke flavor.
 The Timberline also aced our baking test (we made a pizza).
 It was no surprise that this Traeger grill also turned out tasty chicken wings and an ultra-smoky, richly barked pork butt.

 Best For: If you want a grill that can function as a full outdoor kitchen—one capable of grilling, smoking, searing, simmering, and baking—the Traeger Timberline offers this flexibility.
 It’s also great for a crowd thanks to a huge cooking area and generous hopper capacity.